 11. Simon Collison (opens in new tab)

-Based in Nottingham, England, Simon Collison is a designer, speaker and author.
-Having worked in a variety of situations throughout his career, Simon shares his knowledge on web design via books and conferences.
-He's also a proud partner with Fictive Kin, and organises the annual New Adventures in Web Design event in his hometown of Nottingham UK.
+Simon Collison is a designer, speaker and author.
+Having worked in a variety of situations throughout his career, Collison shares his knowledge on web design via books and conferences.
+He's also a proud partner with Fictive Kin (opens in new tab), and organises the annual New Adventures in Web Design (opens in new tab) event in his hometown of Nottingham.